Health and Safety Responsibilities for Private Landlords

 - One functioning smoke alarm in every circulation space, on each story,such as hallways and landings

 - All alarms should be ceiling mounted and must be interlinked.
 There is also a requirement for carbon monoxide detectors to be fitted where there is a carbon-fuelled appliance (such as boilers, fires (including open fires), heaters and stoves) or a flue.

 Furniture and furnishings

 By law, you must make sure that all furniture and furnishings supplied with the rental property meet fire resistance requirements as set out in the Furniture and Furnishing (Fire Safety) (Amendment) Regulations 1988.
 Furniture incorporating glass such as mirrors, tables or cabinets must comply with BS7449: 1991 or BS7376:1990 as set out in the General Product Safety Regulations 1994.

 Tenant Information Pack

-From the 1 May 2013 landlord have a legal duty to provide new tenants with a Tenant Information pack (pdf) The pack provides accessible information on private renting, setting out the rights and responsibilities of tenants and landlords.
+From 1 May 2013 landlords have a legal duty to provide new tenants with a Tenant Information pack (PDF.)
+The pack provides accessible information on private renting, setting out the rights and responsibilities of tenants and landlords.
 The pack, which can be provided in hardcopy or electronically, must be provided by the tenancy start date.